ppy/osu-wiki/news/2023/2023-01-31-project-loved-january-2023.md

 Before we proceed, here's some updates straight from Project Loved HQ:

 - We'd like to give a warm welcome back to ::Kasumi-sama::{ user=6177263 }!
 They have decided to wear the osu!catch captain's hat again in order to bring you the (not so) freshest beatmaps to your favourite section!
-- Unfortunately, all good things must come to an end, as we have to bid farewell to ::UberFazz::{ user=8646059 } and [Roxy-](https://osu.ppy.sh/users/11931563) from the team, they have decided to move on.
+- Unfortunately, all good things must come to an end, as we have to bid farewell to ::UberFazz::{ user=8646059 } and ::Roxy-::{ user=11931563 } from the team, they have decided to move on.
 We'd like to thank them for their dedication as osu! and osu!taiko captains respectively o7.

 That should be all in terms of updates for this month.
 Don't forget if you're interested in participating in Project Loved discussions of a certain game mode, or have any questions, that you can reach out in one of the Project Loved Discord servers listed below: